 We present several classical security proofs for the paper.
-When we use a wellaccepted result of mirror theory, we can show IND-CPA security up to n bits.
-If we assume a more general conjectured result of mirror theory, we can also show IND-CCA security up to n bits.
-Using an innovative approach, we also perform a simulation using small values of n, in order to obtain numerical evidence supporting both results of mirror theory that we use.
-Finally, without mirror theory, we can show security up to 2n/3 bits in both IND-CPA and IND-CCA settings.
-Our results improve upon previously known security results of EME, which were only up to the birthday bound in the width of E. In support of our conjectured result from Mirror Theory, we show some evidence obtained from simulations, which to the best of our knowledge is a novel use of simulations in reduction proofs of this kind.
+When we use a well-accepted result from Mirror Theory, we can show IND-CPA security up to n bits.
+If we assume a more general conjectured result from Mirror Theory, we can also show IND-CCA security up to n bits.
+Finally, without Mirror Theory, we can show security up to 2n/3 bits in both IND-CPA and IND-CCA settings.
+Our results improve upon previously known security results of EME, which were only up to the birthday bound in the width of E. In support of our conjectured result from Mirror Theory, we show some numerical evidence obtained from simulations, which to the best of our knowledge is a novel use of simulations in reduction proofs of this kind.